Dromediansk/mp-blog/src/markdown-pages/build-website-principles.md

 ---
-title: "Engage potential customers by building professional-looking website with these 4 principles"
+title: "Engage customers by building professional-looking website with these 4 principles"
 author: "Miroslav Pillar"
 date: "2019-11-24"
 description: "Handy tips how to build professional webpage and not blend with the crowd."
 imageBanner: "../images/prof_website.jpg"
 ---
-<span style="color:grey; font-size: 15px; display: block; text-align: center;">Photo by [Le Buzz](https://unsplash.com/@le_buzz) on [Unsplash](https://unsplash.com/)</span>
+<span style="color:grey; font-size: 15px; display: block; text-align: center;">Photo by [Igor Miske](https://unsplash.com/@igormiske) on [Unsplash](https://unsplash.com/)</span>
 &NewLine;

 Truth is that building a website has never been easier than it is today.
 You need to know basics of HTML and CSS and that's it - you have basic website!

- The bigger challenge though, is to create modern professional-looking site attracting attention on glimpse with high-quality content and accessible for search engines or any mobile device.
+ A bigger challenge though, is to create modern professional-looking site attracting attention on glimpse with high-quality content and accessible for search engines or any mobile device.
 If you want that to accomplish, you're on the right place.

  From my perspective I would divide page quality into 4 main principles you should observe: _meaningful content, design, technology_ and _accessibility_.